 The average lifespan for one of these cats is anywhere between 15 and 20 years, although it’s not unheard of for them to live much longer than that.

-How long they live will depend on various factors, of course, including the quality of the diet that they’re given and how much exercise that you provide.
+How long they live will depend on various factors, of course, including the quality of the diet that they’re given and how much exercise you provide.
 Regardless, don’t get one of these cats unless you’re willing to commit for the long haul.

 Does the Siamese and Tabby Cat Mix Make a Good Pet?

-Siamese and Tabby mixes are absolutely fantastic pets, and they’re possibly the perfect kitty for people who don’t like cats.
+Siamese and Tabby mixes are fantastic pets, and they’re possibly the perfect kitty for people who don’t like cats.

 They’re affectionate and playful, and they don’t require much in the way of grooming.
 As long as you’re willing to provide them with plenty of attention, you’ll have a pet who worships the ground that you walk on.